europeana/assembla-to-jira/README.md

 ## Mappings

-* status - The value of this field is set automatically.
+* Status - The value of this field is set automatically.
 It is never present on any editable form, and defaults to `TO DO` on ticket creation.

 ## Trouble-shooting

-Error "User cannot be assigned issues." => activate, login as user and then deactivate.
+* Error "User cannot be assigned issues." => activate, login as user and then deactivate.
-If issue is an epic then the epic name custom field is required.
+* If issue is an epic then the epic name custom field is required.

 ## License